deepset-ai/haystack-home/content/blog/context-engineering/index.md

 layout: blog-post
 title: "Context Engineering for Agentic Systems: What Goes Into Your Agent's Mind"
 description: A practical introduction to context engineering - what fills the LLM context window in agentic systems, why it matters, and how to keep it under control.
-featured_image: todo.png
+featured_image: thumbnail.png
-featured_image_caption: TODO
+featured_image_caption: The context window of an agentic system is not a blank slate - it is filled by many components, each competing for the model's attention.
-images: ["blog/context-engineering/todo.png"]
+images: ["blog/context-engineering/thumbnail.png", "blog/context-engineering/context-growth.png", "blog/context-engineering/context-breakdown.png"]
 toc: True
 date: 2026-03-17
 last_updated: 2026-03-17